jzerbe/jzerbe.github.com/_posts/2011-07-14-ubuntu-11-04-alternate-install-over-local-network.md

 The ubuntu alternate install discs do not have the [casper live system](http://www.linuxcertif.com/man/7/casper/) which allows for the disc files to be pulled over NFS or CIFS (Samba).
-Although, with the existing preseed framework (extended from Ubuntu's parent, Debian), one can pull from a local network package repository (the expanded disc image files).
+Although, with the existing preseed framework (extended from Ubuntu\'s parent, Debian), one can pull from a local network package repository (the expanded disc image files).

 I use [iPXE for various reasons](http://vraidsys.com/2011/06/network-boot-without-a-proper-dhcp-setup-for-pxe/), instead of the generic PXE setup involving TFTP and a complicit DHCP server, which is able to use HTTP and DHCP itself